 How can I help prevent the spread of mpox?

-The IRC is on the ground supporting communities affected by mpox in the DRC and Burundi.
+The IRC is on the ground supporting communities affected by mpox in the DRC, Burundi and Uganda.
 We are monitoring the spread of the disease and are prepared to scale up our services in places like Kenya and Uganda—where the IRC is already providing support.